 Doctor’s Instructions:

-You are a junior doctor in General Practice.
+You are a doctor in family medicine.
 Anna Holland is a 63-year-old female with underlying essential hypertension for the past 3 years.
 She has come in today for a routine review.
 Assess her BP control, advise accordingly based on the recent investigations below, and address any concerns she might have.

 Blood pressure: 155/98 mmHg